29 More Awesome Places to Visit in Honolulu

 15. Moani Waikiki *Dinner* – Waikiki

-This is a new restaurant in the International Marketplace.
+This restaurant is in the International Marketplace.
 You can find it on the 3rd floor.
 Friday and Saturday nights are super busy which make for a fun atmosphere but you should have no problem getting a reservation or just walking in because there is a huge inside and outside seating area.
 Food is a little overpriced but thanks to really high quality ingredients, beautiful presentation and live music I daresay it’s worth it!
-My dad is a huge fan of live music so I am always on the search for places he might enjoy 🙂 (Also please don’t order the Da Greens salad, as it’s simply the most boring salad on Earth!)
+My dad is a huge fan of live music so I am always on the search for places he might enjoy 🙂 (Also don’t order the Da Greens salad, as it’s simply the most boring salad on Earth!)

 16. Alohilani Swell Bar *Classy, Drinks* – Waikiki

-If you are looking for a classy spot to get drinks and meet up with friends, definitely check out this hot spot.
+If you are looking for a classy and chill spot to get drinks and meet up with friends, definitely check out this spot.
 They are open all day and they have live music or a DJ in the evenings on Friday and Saturday.
 They also serve food pretty late and I’ve tried a good deal of their dishes including but not limited to: Crispy Coconut Shrimp, Matt’s Margherita Flatbread, Ahi Tartar and Black Bean Glazed Salmon.
 I recommend all those dishes 🙂

 17. Down to Earth *Grocery, Made to Order*

 This is a vegetarian grocery store at which you can also order food to be made at the deli.
 I have both ordered food and grocery shopped here many times and I would definitely say while they have high quality, fresh and unique products/brands, the prices are higher than most.
 I love their Gardein burger which has a vegan patty burger.
-I also discovered a new brand of natural facial care here (Andalou) and am absolutely obsessed with the rose facewash!

 ORGANIC MACADAMIA NUT CRUSTED FRESH FISH